Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles

 When testing Aspergillus niger strains for production of ochratoxin A, it was found that 3-10% of them were able to produce ochratoxin A. Luckily, most strains of A. niger do not make ochratoxin A, as A. niger is found in the soil everywhere.

-The Two Toxic Mycotoxins Associated With Aspergillus Species
+The Three Toxic Mycotoxins Associated With Aspergillus Species

 Aspergillus produces the mycotoxin called Aflatoxin.
 It was discovered after 10,000 turkeys died from contaminated peanuts in England.
 Aflatoxin has been the cause of deaths in humans and animals as well as birds.
 They are known to be liver toxins, teratogenic (causes malformations of an embryo or fetus) and mutagenic (causes mutations in genetic material).